header-banner-grow-edible-flowers.jpg

 Stay away from non-organic pesticides

-Some helpful insects (like ladybugs) can also be used as natural fertilizers to get rid of pests.1,3 And any wilted flowers should be removed by hand to allow fresh ones to grow.
+Some helpful insects (like ladybugs) can also be used as natural pest control.1,3 And any wilted flowers should be removed by hand to allow fresh ones to grow.
 This way, the plant can maximise its energy use for the growth of new flower buds, otherwise lost in seed production of wilted flowers.

 When to harvest edible flowers

 The window to pick edible flowers is very narrow.
-Just like fruit, you should only pick the flowers that are not under- or overripe.4 The best time to harvest them is early in the morning, right after the dew has dried and the flowers are fully opened.1
+Just like fruit, you should only pick the flowers that are not under or overripe.4 The best time to harvest them is early morning, right after the dew has dried and the flowers are fully opened.1

 You will find the flowers in optimal shape: full of water, but not sticky and not warmed up by the sun yet.
 They are moist enough and have not yet been pollinated, which improves their shelf life.